Itangalo/studentmatrix/README.txt

   selected cells in the template and see if any are marked as ok or review.
 Each such cell will be marked for review in the student sheets, if it was previously marked as ok.
+* "Mark cells ok, unless marked for review": This will scan the currently selected cells in the template, and see if any cells are marked ok.
+Each such cell will be compared against cells in student matrices, which will be marked ok unless it is currentlgy set to "review".
+(This somewhat awkward condition may be useful when updating matrices based on results on Khan Academy.)
 * "Force student cell colors to selected cells": This will update cell colors in the student sheets to match your selection, regardless of what color they had before.
 Good for marking cells as ok.